 How do clean hands help health?

-Good hand washing is the first line of defense against the spread of many illnesses — from the common cold to more serious infections, such as coronavirus, meningitis, bronchiolitis, the flu, hepatitis A, and many types of diarrhea.
+Good hand washing is the first line of defense against the spread of many illnesses — from the common cold to more serious infections, such as COVID-19, meningitis, bronchiolitis, the flu, hepatitis A, and many types of diarrhea.

 What’s the best way to wash hands?